aadennis/PowerShell/MusicTheory/GoogleTTSSandbox/Node/readme.md

 ### Description
 Yet another text-to-speech console app, this time based on the Google TTS engine.
-Input text is from a file path passed to the script on the command line.
-Output speech, mp3 format, is also to a file.
+The app takes text passed from a file on the command line, and outputs speech to a file, in mp3 format.
 Dependencies: nodejs.
 I have not yet confirmed if you must be logged into your Google developer account to use the TTS engine.

 ### Parameters